Energy Savings and Spray Polyurethane Foam Roofs

 The American Chemistry Council, as well as www.whysprayfoam.org, has a PDF that explains that SPF used on a one-story building roof in California could save the building owner more than $11,000 per year.

 Finishing touches on spray foam roofing and energy savings

 So, there you have it.
-A project from us, a project from another roofing contactor and an announcement from The American Chemistry Council.
+A project from us, a project from another roofing contractor, and an announcement from The American Chemistry Council.

 However, every roof is different.